Grandma is coming to town. She’s missed you dearly. So much so that she’s taking you out to Italian tonight.

 Forget the scary-sounding “getting kicked out of ketosis” and focus on what really matters… long-term fat-adaptation.

 A carb meal will kick you out of ketosis, but it will not kick you out of fat-adaptation.
-Think of ketosis as number on a screen, a point-in-time reading, while fat-adaptation is long-term change in your metabolic function.
+Think of ketosis as a number on a screen, a point-in-time reading, while fat-adaptation is a long-term change in your metabolic function.

 The longer you stay in a fat-adapted state, the less you need to worry about getting kicked out of ketosis.
 But if you are just starting out, save those cheat days for a rainy day!

 What happens when you get kicked out of ketosis?

 You lick your lips as that last bite of pasta goes down the hatch.
 Fettuccine alfredo, your favorite.
 Hey, at least you a healthy dose of fats in that cream sauce.

 As those sweet carbs hit your system, blood glucose levels rise, and the pancreas secretes insulin.
-Insulin stimulates enzymes that stores blood glucose in the liver as glycogen.
+Insulin stimulates enzymes that store blood glucose in the liver as glycogen.

 You are now in the “fed” state.
 And ketone production has ceased (boo!).

 The carbs you take in will stop ketone production until they're used up, or stored away in muscle.
 The good news is your liver can only store ~100 grams of carbs in glycogen.
 When carbs are removed again, your blood glucose falls, and the liver signals the release of the glycogen.
-This takes 12-16 hours depending on activity level.
+This takes 12-16 hours depending on the activity level.

 The return to ketosis is no different than when starting the diet.
 It just happens faster.

 What are the downsides to getting kicked out of keto?